A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

-Baking soda is the holy grail for survivalists.
+Baking soda is a holy grail for survivalists.
 It’s valuable in SHTF situations because of how versatile it is.
 You can use it to make a lot of cleaning or personal hygiene products.

-You should definitely include baking soda in your list of products to stockpile.
+You should definitely include baking soda in your hygiene kit.

-Sure, you can use your finger, but a toothbrush does a much better job of cleaning your teeth.
-You should buy a toothbrush for your survival kit and cover it in a Ziploc bag or hard plastic case to prevent contamination.
+You can use your finger, but a toothbrush does a much better job of cleaning your teeth.
+Buy a toothbrush for your hygiene kit and cover it in a Ziploc bag or hard plastic case to prevent contamination.

 Don’t even think about the toothbrush you have in your bathroom.
 When you have to evacuate, there’s no way you’re going to remember it at all.

-Many tend to forget about sunscreen when building their hygiene kits.
+Many tend to forget about sunscreen when stockpiling personal hygiene products.
 But this shouldn’t be the case, as sunburns hurt a lot and will slow you down when you have to be on the go.

-Because of this, you should make room in your kit for sunscreen.
+Because of this, make room in your hygiene kit for sunscreen.
 Apply it to the bare areas of your skin whenever you go under the sun.
-Act immediately—don’t wait until your face and skin start itching.
+Act immediately—don’t wait till your face and skin start itching.

 Do we really need to explain this one?

-Toilet paper is a no-brainer—unless you’re comfortable with using plants to wipe your ass.
+Toilet paper is a no-brainer—unless you’re comfortable using plants to wipe your butt.
 Ever tried wiping your tushie with some poison ivy by mistake?
 Take it from us: it ain’t pleasant.
 That’s why the first thing people hoard when disaster’s about to strike is some good old TP.